open-contracting-extensions/ocds_frameworkAgreement_DPS_extension/README.md

 Adds fields to the tender and lot objects to describe the use of techniques, such as framework agreements, dynamic purchasing systems and electronic auctions.

-## Legal context

-In the European Union, this extension's fields correspond to [eForms BG-706 (Techniques)](https://github.com/eForms/eForms).
-See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

 ## Guidance

 ### Framework agreement's `value` and `period`